viur-framework/viur-scriptor-api/docs/source/modules.rst

 Modules
 =======

-The ``Modules``-Class provides access to the database-modules.
-In scriptor, theres a preconfigured instance under the name ``modules`` (all lowercase) connected to your viur backend.
+The ``Modules``-class provides access to the database-modules.
+In scriptor, there's a preconfigured instance under the name ``modules`` (all lowercase) connected to your viur backend.
 Accessing a module is simply done by calling ``get_module``.